YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 ### awk

 #### Variables in awk
-Well, `awk` is a beast.
+`awk` is a beast.
 To me, it's a computational language just like R, C and python, but simpler.
 We won't be able to cover everything about `awk`.
 Neither I know much about it, but we'll just go through a few to show case the power of `awk`.

 Let's run this and see what happens